awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 ### service \(*service\-name*\) was unable to place a task\.
 Reason: The requested MEMORY configuration is above your limit\.<a name="service-event-messages-11"></a>

 You can request a quota increase for the resource that caused the error\.
 For more information, see [Amazon ECS service quotas](service-quotas.md)\.
 To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

+### service \(*service\-name*\) was unable to place a task\.
+Reason: You’ve reached the limit on the number of vCPUs you can run concurrently<a name="service-event-messages-12"></a>

+AWS Fargate is transitioning from task count\-based quotas to vCPU\-based quotas\.

+You can request a quota increase for the Fargate vCPU\-based quota\.
+For more information, see [Amazon ECS service quotas](service-quotas.md)\.
+To request a Fargate quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.